-You are up to date with your COVID-19 vaccines when you are fully vaccinated and you have received your booster dose, if it is due.
-See COVID-19 Vaccine Schedules.
+You are up to date with your COVID-19 vaccines when you are fully vaccinated and, when eligible, have received your booster dose.
+See COVID-19 Vaccine Eligibility summary table.

 You are considered fully vaccinated against COVID-19 two (2) weeks after completing your primary series.
 This means 2 weeks after: